davelosert/gh-metrics-collector/README.md

 ## Usage

-Download the [binary from the assets of the latest release](https://github.com/davelosert/gh-metrics-collector/releases) that matches your target OS and then executei it like:
+Download the [binary from the assets of the latest release](https://github.com/davelosert/gh-metrics-collector/releases) that matches your target OS and then execute it like this:

 ```shell
 GITHUB_TOKEN=$GITHUB_TOKEN gh-metrics-collector --organisation=<organisation>